Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 How Does a Dog Catch a Cold?

-Colds typically spread through direct contact with an infected dog, sharing toys or bowls, or by visiting a place where an infected dog has been.
 Some germs can live in the environment for months!
 Dogs catch colds in places like kennels, doggy daycares, the groomers, dog parks, training, or behaviour classes, or even visiting a friend’s house.
 So, if you know an infected dog has been somewhere, avoid taking your dog there if possible.

 How Can I Prevent My Dog from Getting a Cold?

 Unfortunately, there’s no prevention from the common cold because there are so many viruses that could be the cause.
-However, there are vaccines for kennel cough, distemper, and canine influenza viruses.
-So, to help protect your dog from these conditions, make sure your dog’s vaccinations are up to date.
+However, there are a few things to do to help protect your pup:

 In some cases, your dog will recover from a cold without needing any veterinary treatment.
-Plenty of rest, fluids and a warm cosy bed will do the job.
+Plenty of rest, fluids and a warm, cosy bed will do the job.
 But there are some respiratory infections that will need veterinary care, so it’s best to speak to your vet if you’re unsure.

 Everypaw Dog Insurance

-Everypaw's Dog Insurance comes with 24/7 unlimited access to vets and vet nurses that can help with your pet's health, care, nutrition and behaviour.
+Every policy comes with 24/7 unlimited access to vets and vet nurses that can help with your pet's health, care, nutrition and behaviour.
 So you can rest assured your pup will be well looked after.

 Get a quote